 I’m sure you’ve heard me say this many times but I love the USA.
-Granted I will never get my head around the guns, the death penalty and that global warming denier in power but I can’t throw stones when we have Thatcher mark 2 ruling with a (reduced, meh he he) majority in the Houses of Commons.
+Granted I will never get my head around the guns, the death penalty and that global warming denier in power but whose government is perfect?
 I’m keen to get to know (and share) more about of the states I’ve not reached, yet, so I’ve invited my friend, the adorable Amy from Two Drifters, to share her knowledge of things to do in New England (the bit where Boston is).

 - Things to Do in New England

 - The Best Things to Do & Places to See in New England

 - Top Things to Do in Each State

 - Things to Do in Connecticut

 - Why not pin to your USA travels board?

 - What have we missed from the essential guide to New England?